Holliemin9090/Mammographic-mass-CAD-via-pseudo-color-mammogram-and-Mask-R-CNN/README.md

 This step is to normalize the raw mammograms and pad them into a square shape.

-The main script is ìPreprocess_mammo_mask.pyî.
-The normalization function is in module ìPreprocess_mammo.pyî and the padding function is in ìutility.pyî.
+The main script is ‚ÄúPreprocess_mammo_mask.py‚Äù.
+The normalization function is in module ‚ÄúPreprocess_mammo.py‚Äù and the padding function is in ‚Äúutility.py‚Äù.

 ### Pseudo-color image generation